Buying a Used Car

 Some dealers are attracting customers with "no-haggle prices," "factory certified" used cars, and better warranties.
-Consider the dealer’s reputation when you evaluate their ads.
+Consider the dealer’s reputation when you evaluate its ads.

-Dealers are not required by law to give used car buyers a three-day right to cancel.
-The right to return the car in a few days for a refund exists only if the dealer chooses to offer this privilege.
+Dealers are not required by federal law to give used car buyers a three-day right to cancel.
+In some states, dealers are required to offer or honor a right to cancel.
+In other states, the right to return the car in a few days for a refund exists only if the dealer chooses to offer this privilege.
 Dealers may describe the right to cancel as a "cooling-off" period, a money-back guarantee, or a "no questions asked" return policy.
 Before you buy from a dealer, ask about the dealer's return policy, get it in writing, and read it carefully.

 The Federal Trade Commission’s (FTC) Used Car Rule requires dealers to post a Buyers Guide in every used car they offer for sale.
 This includes light-duty vans, light-duty trucks, demonstrators, and program cars.
 Demonstrators are new cars that haven’t been owned, leased, or used as rentals, but have been driven by dealer staff.
 Program cars are low-mileage, current-model-year vehicles returned from short-term leases or rentals.
 Buyers Guides do not have to be posted on motorcycles and most recreational vehicles.
 Anyone who sells fewer than six cars a year doesn't have to post a Buyers Guide.